adeep/bitwarden_reddit/backups.md

 (In case it's not clear, the first part is the name of the file, and the second part is the vault item, referred to by its _Name_ field.)

-`attachments/`
+### `attachments/` folder

 I recommend storing each one of these file attachments in a subfolder.

-_Summary_
+# Backup Organization

-What you will end up with is something at the outer layer like,
+At the outermost level of your USB, you should see something like,

 ```text
     AAAREADME.txt